Peter, son of Töre: Execution

-When Andrew II heard the news of his wife's murder, he interrupted the campaign in Halych and returned to home.
-He ordered the execution of the murderer, Peter, son of Töre, who was impaled in the autumn of 1213 and his lands were also confiscated.
+When Andrew II heard the news of his wife's murder, he interrupted the campaign in Galicia and returned home.
+He ordered the execution of Peter, son of Töre, who was impaled in the autumn of 1213, and his lands were confiscated.
 According to the continuation of Magnus von Reichersberg's chronicle, Peter was executed along with his wife and entire family.
-However, Peter's accomplices, including Palatine Bánk, did not receive severe punishments, due to the current political situation and Andrew's power instability.
-Bánk also held several influential positions even after the assassination.
+However, Peter's accomplices, including Palatine Bánk, did not receive severe punishments, likely due to the political situation and Andrew's unstable power.
+Bánk retained influential positions even after the assassination.

-Only Duke Béla, son of Andrew and Gertrude, took revenge after he was nominated Duke of Transylvania and started to revise his father's policy.
-In 1228, he confiscated the estates of Bánk and the Kacsics brothers, who had plotted against his mother.
-Tamás Körmendi considered they were all became victims of power intrigues and political purge, and accused of conspiracy purely out of political reasons.
-According to a royal charter issued in 1237, Béla IV, now as king, donated Peter's former lands to the newly founded the Cistercian Bélakút Abbey, which belonged to the Archdiocese of Kalocsa.
+Only Duke Béla, son of Andrew and Gertrude, sought retribution after being appointed Duke of Transylvania and beginning to revise his father's policy.
+In 1228, he confiscated the estates of Bánk and the Kacsics brothers, whom he accused of plotting against his mother.
+Tamás Körmendi suggested they were victims of political intrigue and purge, accused of conspiracy for purely political reasons.
+According to a royal charter issued in 1237, Béla IV, now as king, donated Peter's former lands to the newly founded Cistercian Bélakút Abbey, which belonged to the Archdiocese of Kalocsa.